 But it’s not all that bad, actually.
 The changes to SERPs present new opportunities to drive anything from brand awareness to traffic to conversions.
 For example, you can analyze the SERP to see if there is potential to win the Answer Box.

-However, to avail of those opportunities fully, you need to have the right data about the SERP – data that only a proper ranking tool can provide.
+However, to avail of those opportunities fully, you need to have the right data about the SERP – data that only a proper rank tracker can provide.

 Reason #3.
 Monitor Your Competitors